SEX COACH CAITLIN V

 Like, I don't want to experience any poop.
 It kind of is going to ruin the moment.

-I don't want to expose my partner to like my bowel movements like of course not right like very understandable but but it doesn't have to be that way you eat a diet that's high in fiber you have a bowel movement in the morning you can uh use a douche or an enema with uh with or without any cleaning agents in it.
+You have a bowel movement in the morning, you can uh use a douche or an enema with uh with or without any cleaning agents in it.

+I really recommend just water or just saline, like, it doesn't have to include anything really complicated.
 The anus is not meant to be exposed to a whole bunch of chemicals, right?

-So like let's just rule that one out and know that there are things that you can do.
+So, like, let's just rule that one out and know that there are things that you can do.

-So for you, it's just a cleanliness.
+So, for you, it's just a cleanliness.
+I'm gonna do a parenthesis here.

-your eye goes like this.
-And then whenever a finger comes towards your eye, you're like, oh, don't, right?
+It's just like if someone sticks something in your eye, like a trauma causes, your eye goes like this.
+And then whenever a finger comes towards your eye, you're like, I don't, right?
+Yeah.

 So like naturally, that's going to be the case.
 So if you're interested, the way that I would start thinking about it is start without even touching.

-Like when you're making love, when you're having sex, when you're having some kind of foreplay, both you and your guy, put your attention energetically, your focus on your anus.
+Like when you're making love, when you're having sex, when you're having some kind of foreplay, both you and your guy put your attention energetically, your focus on your anus.

-Don't even bring a hand to it or a finger to it just yet.
+Don't, don't even bring a hand to it or a finger to it just yet.
 Put your attention there.

-Then gradually move to just putting a finger on the outside, not even wet, just dry, just on the outside.
+Then gradually move to just putting a finger on the outside, outside, not even wet, just dry, just on the outside.
+It's not going in.

 We have a conversation that you're not even going to do any sort of entrance, anything at all, right?
 Get used to having sensation on the outside.

 If you're going to do anything on the inside, you do want to include lube because the anus doesn't lubricate like the vagina does.
-So start start with this.
+So start with this.

-They make butt plugs that are like a pretty,
+They make butt plugs that are like a pretty

 well, they make butt and anal toys in a wide range of shapes and sizes.
 They even make something that are called anal dilators.

-So, they are like thin tubes that get larger and larger.
+So they are like thin tubes that get larger and larger.

-Everything has a base on it, a flared base, because nothing can go inside that doesn't have a flared base.
+Everything has a base on it, a flared base, because nothing can go inside of the eyes that doesn't have a flared base.
+But these tubes get larger progressively.

-But these tubes get larger progressively, and so you can get used to your body having larger and larger objects inserted inside of it.
+And so you can get used to your body having larger and larger objects inserted inside of it.

-So, you can play with dilators, you can play with a butt plug, you can use a butt plug during sex, you can use a butt plug when you're taking a meeting or doing a podcast interview.
+So you can play with dilators, you can play with a butt plug, you can use a butt plug during sex, you can use a butt plug when you're taking a meeting or doing a podcast interview.

-use the tools that you have available to get your body familiar with the sensation of having something inside of it.
+Just test it.
+Just use the tools that you have available to get your body familiar with the sensation of having something inside of it.

 And the reason for that is the anus is actually made up of two different sphincters.
 So the sphincter that's on the outside is something that we can control mentally.

 We can take a couple deep breaths.
-We can imagine relaxing.

-at our anal sphincter.
+We can imagine relaxing at our anal sphincter.

 Like we've got control over that one.

 But the one on the inside is controlled by a completely different nervous system, the same nervous system that makes our heartbeat.
 We don't have control over it, right?

 We have, we can like calm, we can breathe to sort of calm down our heart, but ultimately I can't tell my heart 72 beats per minute right now, right?
 Like that's not how it works.
+Right.

 So we don't have control over the inner one.